vizdotlife/vizdotlife.github.io/_posts/newest_posts/2022-08-25-unique-sounds-of-san-francisco.md

 Want to guess how many data points are collected in a 19 minute cable car ride visualized in the chart above?

-After a little research I learned that 44,100 records are added per second in a 16 bit wave file.
+After a little research I learned that 44,100 records are logged per second in a 16 bit wave file.
 After some quick math it equates to over 50 million records in the dataset!

 ## This got me hooked
 For many years professionally I worked and consumed a vast amount of data on a daily basis for analytics, however it was a new experience to generate data on my own.
 I was fascinated with this new experience and the limitless learnings that could come out of collecting and analyzing patterns of sounds.